Check out all our video content on our YouTube channel!MUJU YouTube

 It didn’t take long for us to get our teeth into the issues we still care about today: race, religion, poverty, social justice and youth culture.
 Over time, our weekly workshops became a melting pot of ideas: Our inhibitions fell away and we became great friends.

-After 3 years, 3 plays and the first upSTARTS Festival in 2008, the founding members of the workshops established the group as a registered charity, and MUJU was born.
+In 2008, the founding members of the workshops established the group as a registered charity, and MUJU was born.